DECODEproject/whitepaper/conceptual_framework.md

 Because the choice of using applications that accepts this credential is in the hands of the participant they have strong control of how this link is used.
 In a P2P sharing application a different proof-of-residency attribute may be good enough, for instance.

-In order to make it straighforward for developers to build DECODE applications, the mechanisms for interacting with and validating external or "official" claims will be a core part of the language that is used to express Smart Rules.
+In order to make it straightforward for developers to build DECODE applications, the mechanisms for interacting with and validating external or "official" claims will be a core part of the language that is used to express Smart Rules.

 ## Entitlements

 We define two parties in any given data exchange, the **data owner** and the **data consumer**.
 An **entitlement** is an agreement of disclosure controlled by the **data owner**.
 A **data entitlement**  concerns the sharing of data.
 In DECODE an **entitlement** is defined in a **policy**  *and* implemented with the application of cryptography.

-### Entitlement Policies
+### Entitlement policies

 The DECODE architecture is inherently distributed and as such the management of entitlement policies will need to respond to some well understood challenges :